CPS High School Application Process

 Lawyers in the Classroom Visits:

-- TBD: 8th graders will be visited by Mr. Hutchinson and Mr. Dunn, two prominent lawyers who are excited for the visit and the chance to teach.
-We will learn Lesson 9: Beyond a Reasonable Doubt.
+- Monday, September 29th: 8th graders will be visited by Mr. Hutchinson and Mr. Dunn, two prominent lawyers who are excited for the visit and the chance to teach.
+We will learn Lesson 3-6: A Visitor From Outer Space.

-- TBD: 8th graders will be visited by Mr. Hutchinson and Mr. Dunn, two prominent lawyers who are excited for the visit and the chance to teach.
-We will learn Lesson 3-7: Is All Speech Free?
+- Thursday, October 23rd: 8th graders will be visited by Mr. Hutchinson and Mr. Dunn, two prominent lawyers who are excited for the visit and the chance to teach.
+We will learn Lesson 3-4: Do Students' Rights end at the Schoolhouse Door?
+Tinker v.
+Des Moines

 Let's discover Lincoln's vision of Reconstruction from Abe himself.
 Answer the Reconstructing America questions in the front of your COMP books using the following links:

 Time for Change: Let’s find an old military hero like